openstack-archive/broadview-collector/doc/pt_to_monasca_serializer.md

 * timestamp - event time in microseconds (floating point)
 * name - metric name
-* value - metric value (however, meta-data the dimensions field determines if the value is valid or not, for some reports, there is no associated value
+* value - metric value (the "ignore-value" dimensions field determines if the value is valid or not, for many PT reports, there is no associated +value)
 * dimensions - a set of key/value pairs that provide additional metadata for the metric